 Top 3 benefits of grinding your own flour at home

 Although I am not a medical expert, yet who can debate the benefits of home ground flour.
-My journey started with the purchase of my Hawos Oktagon grain mill .
-I posted a whole tutorial on how to use Hawos Oktagon stone mill in my previous blog post.
+My journey started with the purchase of my Hawos Oktagon grain mill.
+I posted a Hawos Oktagon stone mill Tutorial in my previous blog post.
 In this blog post I will be touching on the Top 3 benefits of grinding your own flour at home.
 I will also be giving a few tips on storing grains optimally and then a recipe to bake your own bread from freshly ground flour.

 Hawos Oktagon 1 would probably be one of the top most kitchen essentials at the Swiss Kitchen.
 I have been using this mill mainly to grind my own flour for breads, cakes and cookies.
 Since I am not a medical practitioner, I will not be swearing on the health benefits in this post.
 Despite it, I would like to list the 3 top benefits of grinding your own flour according to me and many other experts.

 The first benefit for me in grinding our own flour is for the nutty taste of freshly ground flour.

 The nutty taste of the flour mainly comes from the wheat germ.
 The wheat germ is rich in B vitamins, important antioxidants, vitamin E and polyunsaturated fatty acids.
 With the commercially ground flours, the grains are subjected to a lot of pressure, heat, and some additives to ensure the quality and the shelf life of the flour.
 As soon as a grain is cracked and exposed to air, the oils inside of the bran will begin to oxidize and the flour goes rancid very quickly.